amulet032/UrbanAccessibilityAnalysis/README.md

 ## Key Questions

 - How accessible are essential services across different areas of Christchurch?
-- Which suburbs have relatively limited access to services such as healthcare or supermarkets?
+- Which areas experience relatively limited access to healthcare and supermarkets?
-- What spatial patterns can be observed in service coverage?
+- What spatial patterns can be observed in service accessibility across the city?

 ---